4 minute read

 - Certain medications

-►Having 1 or more risk factors doesn't mean you'll develop an autoimmune disease, but it can increase your chances.
-If you have questions about your risk, please talk with your doctor.
+Having one or more factors doesn't mean you'll develop an autoimmune disease, but it may increase your risk.
+If you have questions about what this could mean for you, please talk with your doctor.

 What are the different types of autoimmune diseases?